 In the appointment of the President the Senate shall receive a report from the search committee and, meeting in camera as a committee of the whole, the Senate shall determine its advice which shall be transmitted to the Board.

-In the appointment of the Vice-President: Academic and Provost, the Vice-President: Finance and Administration, the Vice-President: Development and Alumni Relations, the Vice-President: Research, the Vice-President: Student Affairs, the Dean of the Faculty of Arts, the Dean of the Faculty of Science, the Dean of the Faculty of Music, the Dean of the Faculty of Social Work, the Dean of the School of Business and Economics, the Dean of the Faculty of Graduate and Postdoctoral Studies, the Dean of the Faculty of Education, the Dean of the Faculty of Human and Social Sciences, the Dean of the Faculty of Liberal Arts, the University Librarian, the Registrar, or the Associate Vice-President: Teaching and Learning, the Senate shall elect two faculty members of Senate to serve on the relevant search committee.
+In the appointment of the Provost and Vice-President: Academic, the Vice-President: Finance and Administration, the Vice-President: Development and Alumni Relations, the Vice-President: Research, the Vice-President: Student Affairs, the Dean of the Faculty of Arts, the Dean of the Faculty of Science, the Dean of the Faculty of Music, the Dean of the Faculty of Social Work, the Dean of the School of Business and Economics, the Dean of the Faculty of Graduate and Postdoctoral Studies, the Dean of the Faculty of Education, the Dean of the Faculty of Human and Social Sciences, the Dean of the Faculty of Liberal Arts, the University Librarian, the Registrar, or the Associate Vice-President: Teaching and Learning, the Senate shall elect two faculty members of Senate to serve on the relevant search committee.
 These two members shall be full members of the committee.
 The members elected by the Senate will be ineligible for election from other constituencies.
 In the case of the appointment of the Vice-Presidents, the University Librarian, the Registrar, or the Associate Vice-President: Teaching and Learning, any faculty member of Senate is eligible to serve as a Senate representative.

 For committees appointed to search for a Dean of the Faculty of Arts, a Dean of the Faculty of Science, a Dean of the Faculty of Music, a Dean of the Faculty of Social Work, a Dean of the Faculty of Education, a Dean of the Faculty of Human and Social Sciences, a Dean of the Faculty of Liberal Arts, or a Dean of the School of Business and Economics, the two elected faculty members must be from a Faculty other than the one for which the Dean is being sought.
 In the case of a Dean of the Faculty of Graduate and Postdoctoral Studies, at least one of the faculty members elected must be from an academic administrative department which does not have a graduate program.